 In the exam, every answer is saved as soon as you go to the next question.
 Moreover, there is some buffering happening in the background, so during a short drop in the internet speed, take a breath, wait a minute and try to continue.

-In the top bar of the exam software a timer is shown.
+During the exam your remaining time will be shown in the top right corner of the screen.
 A signal is given 5 minutes before your time is up.
-When time is up the software automatically saves your answers and closes the exam.
+When the time is up the software automatically saves your answers and submits the exam.

 Once you have opened the PSI secure browser and passed the microphone check a Contact Support button is available in the top bar of the browser.
 There you can find answers to frequently asked questions, links to PSI support pages for technical issues and the WUR exam support telephone number.
 On this page we will also keep you informed of problems that have arisen during your exam.